 - condition: the condition for which you want to test (required)

-- message: the message you want to display if the assert statement is executed (optional)
+- message: the message you want to display upon execution of the assert statement (optional)

-Before we calculate whether the grades are passes or fails, we want to make sure that we have inserted a user’s data into the program (which means the student’s grade is not 0, in the below example).
+We want to make sure that we have inserted a user’s data into the program before we perform any calculations.
 Otherwise, our program may say that a user failed the test even though the data is not present.

-We could create this program using the following code:
+We could create check for an error using the following code:

 student_grades = [57, 74, 49, 0, 87, 66, 89] for g in student_grades: assert student_grades[g] != 0 if student_grades[g] >= 52: print('This student passed.') else: print('This student failed.') print('Program complete')